 Problems to watch out for with Zinnias include:

-Generally speaking, the fungus related problems can be avoided by positioning your Zinnias in an area where they will get ample sun and good air circulation.
+Generally speaking, fungus-related problems can be avoided by positioning your Zinnias in an area where they will get ample sun and good air circulation.
 Avoid overcrowding and overwatering.

-If your Zinnias develop powdery mildew, treat it with a variety of mild sprays made up of natural ingredients.
+If your Zinnias develop powdery mildew, treat it with various mild sprays made of natural ingredients.
 For example, you can mix a couple of tablespoons of Neem oil pesticide into a gallon of warm water to make an effective spray for use once a week.

 Aphids can usually be discouraged by simply blasting them with water several days in a row until they’ve all been knocked off your plants.

 Japanese beetles are a bit more difficult to deal with.
 You need to treat the soil in your garden by adding beneficial nematodes, which will kill off the larvae.